What You Should Know

-Other names: Grey-Zoned Ringless.
+Other names: Gray-Zoned Ringless.

-Amanita battarrae Identification
+Amanita battarrae Mushroom Identification

 Globose, smooth, 11-13µm; inamyloid.

-Mycorhizal with hardwood trees, particularly oaks but also Ash and Hazel; occasionally also in coniferous woodland.
+Mycorhizal with hardwood trees, particularly oaks but also Ash and Hazel, occasionally also in coniferous woodland.

 Amanita battarrae Look-Alikes

-Amanita battarrae Taxonomy & Etymology
+Amanita battarrae Taxonomy and Etymology